 Stereo drawing enables you to create images or animations that use 3D stereoscopic display systems to have the illusion of depth.

-Stereo imaging creates two different images as well, one for the left eye an one for the right.
-Both images differ that way as if the object exists as three dimensional object in real world.
+Stereo imaging creates two different images as well, one for the left eye and one for the right.
+Both images differ that way as if the object exists as three-dimensional object in real world.

 The straighter an eye looks focused on the corresponding object within an image the lower is the view angle and the object appears more far in the background.
 The more the object make the left eye look to the right and the right eye look to the left to focus it the more near the image appears.